Parresseman/Project_Creator/README.md

 </p>

 # Description
-Simplify the creation of the folder's tree in case of a 2D production pipeline
+Simplify the creation of the folder's tree in case of a 2D animation production pipeline

 # Installation
 Put the application where you want to create your project